Questions and Answers: Asylum Eligibility and Applications

 Yes, asylum-related information may not be shared with third parties without the asylum applicant’s written consent or the Secretary of Homeland Security’s specific authorization.

-If I Am a Minor Can I Still Apply for Asylum?
+If I Am a Child Can I Still Apply for Asylum?

 Yes.
-For more information on minors applying for asylum, see the Asylum Procedures for Minor Children page.
+For more information on children applying for asylum, see the Asylum Procedures for Minor Children page.